Marshal: Law enforcement

-The word Maréchaussée derives from the French word Maréchal (plural Maréchaux), which was the second highest military charge in feudal France after Connétable (Constable), the military Commander-in-Chief of the Royal Armed Forces until 1627, when the charge of Constable was abolished.
-The Constable and the Marshals had also jurisdictional powers, at first only over members of the armed forces.
-The additional conferring of police powers led to the creation of the "Corps of the Maréchaussée" ("Marshalcy"; the forerunner of the modern Gendarmerie) and to an Ancien Régime Court of Justice called the "Tribunal of the Constable and the Marshals of France" which was competent for judging military personnel and civilians alike in cases of petty violations of the law.
+The word Maréchaussée derives from the French word Maréchal (plural Maréchaux), which was the second highest military rank in feudal France after Connétable (Constable), the military Commander-in-Chief of the Royal Armed Forces until 1627, when the rank of Constable was abolished.
+The Constable and the Marshals also had jurisdictional powers, at first only over members of the armed forces.
+The additional conferring of police powers led to the creation of the "Corps of the Maréchaussée" ("Marshalcy"; the forerunner of the modern Gendarmerie) and to an Ancien Régime Court of Justice called the Tribunal of the Constable and the Marshals of France, which judged military personnel and civilians alike in cases of petty violations of the law.

 The term Maréchaussée was also used for the Continental Army's military police during the American Revolution.

-In the present-day Netherlands, the Koninklijke Marechaussee ("Royal Marshalcy") is a national military police force with civilian competences, similar to the French Gendarmerie nationale.
+In the present-day Netherlands, the Koninklijke Marechaussee ("Royal Marshalcy") is a national military police force with civilian powers, similar to the French Gendarmerie nationale.

+By country

+Canada

+In early 2025, the Government of Saskatchewan created the Saskatchewan Marshals Service.
+The provincial law enforcement agency is expected to focus on serious crime and will be fully operational in the fall of 2025.